Chart Color Schemes

 Frenchville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated Frenchville's dwelling structures as 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
-Home ownership in Frenchville was 33.5%, with mortgaged dwellings at 40.5% and rented ones at 26.0%.
-The median monthly mortgage repayment was $1,473, below Non-Metro Qld's average of $1,517.
-The median weekly rent figure in Frenchville was $300, matching Non-Metro Qld's figure.
+Frenchville's dwelling structures, as per the latest Census, consisted of 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
+Home ownership in Frenchville was at 33.5%, similar to Non-Metro Qld, with mortgaged dwellings at 40.5% and rented ones at 26.0%.
+The median monthly mortgage repayment in Frenchville was $1,473, lower than Non-Metro Qld's average of $1,517.
+The median weekly rent figure in Frenchville was recorded at $300, matching Non-Metro Qld's figure.
 Nationally, Frenchville's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing